 We amended our corporate governance guidelines in May 2015.
 Our corporate governance guidelines provide, along with the charters of the committees of the board of directors, a framework for the functioning of the board of directors and its committees and to establish a common set of expectations as to how the board of directors should perform its functions.
-The Corporate Governance Guidelines address the composition of the board of directors, the selection of directors, the functioning of the board of directors, the committees of the board of directors, including ethics and conflicts of interest.
+The Corporate Governance Guidelines address the composition of the board of directors, the selection of directors, the functioning of the board of directors, the committees of the board of directors, the evaluation and compensation of directors and the expectations of directors, including ethics and conflicts of interest.
 These guidelines specifically provide that a majority of the members of the board of directors must be outside directors whom the board of directors has determined have no material relationship with us and whom otherwise meet the independence criteria established by the New York Stock Exchange.
 The board of directors reviews these guidelines and other aspects of our governance at least annually.
 A copy of our Corporate Governance Guidelines is available for review on the Investor Relations page of our website at www.fnf.com.
 Shareholders may also obtain a copy by writing to the Corporate Secretary at the address set forth under "Available Information" below.